Corneal hydrops

 Corneal hydrops is an uncommon complication seen in people with advanced keratoconus or other corneal ectatic disorders, and is characterized by stromal edema due to leakage of aqueous humor through a tear in Descemet's membrane.
 Although a hydrops usually causes increased scarring of the cornea, occasionally it will benefit a patient by creating a flatter cone, aiding the fitting of contact lenses.
 Corneal transplantation is not usually indicated during corneal hydrops.

 Signs and symptoms

 The person experiences pain and a sudden severe clouding of vision, with the cornea taking on a translucent milky-white appearance known as a corneal hydrops.

 Diagnosis

-Patients are recommended to take a Sodium Chloride eye drop solution as well as a Dexamethasone solution for a period of 4-6 weeks, timeframes may vary depending on the severity of a patients condition.
+Patients are recommended to take a sodium chloride eye drop solution as well as a dexamethasone solution for a period of 4-6 weeks, timeframes may vary depending on the severity of a patient's condition.
 Once the medication cycle is complete and the cloud clears, scarring will be left on the cornea.